-In this guide, you’ll learn about the Virginia probate court process for decedents with a valid Last Will and Testament, and get a basic understanding of your duties as estate executor.
+In this guide, you’ll learn about the Virginia probate court process, what probate is, and receive a basic understanding of your duties as estate executor in the state of Virginia.

 What is an executor’s role in the probate court process?